Honee-W/CPTNN/README.md

 ----

 ### How to use:
-  step1: add cptnn_new.py, TRANSFORMER.py, process_for_cptnn.py to your model directory.
+  step1: add cptnn.py, TRANSFORMER.py, process_for_cptnn.py to your model directory.

-  step2: import and ready to go.
+  step2: import cptnn in your training framework and ready to go.

 ### configuration: